kshetline/aw-clock/README.md

 > Note: As of the time of this writing, the build will not work with Node 11 or later on Linux (including Raspbian) because of a dependency on `node-sass`.
 Even when using Node 10.x or earlier you might get some errors with `npm install` due to `node-sass`.
 I found that using `LIBSASS_EXT="no" npm install` helped.
-If you have a problem, and this doesn't fix it, search for solutions based on `node-sass` and any specific error messages you recieve.
+If you have a problem, and this doesn't fix it, search for solutions based on `node-sass` and any specific error messages you receive.

 To run the weather server, use "`npm start`" from within the server directory.